p-stojkovski/learning-notes/courses/Getting Started: Solution Architecture.md

-## Getting Started: Solution Architecture - https://courses.dometrain.com/courses/take/getting-started-solution-architecture
+## Getting Started: Solution Architecture - Dometrain

 ### What is software architect?
 - The shared understaing that the expert developers have of the system design